SebastianArriagadaS/unsupervised_ml/zero-shoot/README.md

 A study made by Open AI on the CLIP has found several limitations.
 One limitation is that the model struggles with tasks such as fine-grained classification and counting objects.
 Additionally, the study found that the model poses issues with regards to fairness and bias.
 The study also found that the performance and biases of CLIP depend significantly on the design of classes and the choices made for categories to include and exclude.
 Furthermore, the study found that disparities in performance could shift based on how the classes were constructed.

 In terms of bias and fairness, the study evaluated the model using the Fairface dataset and found significant disparities with respect to race and gender.
 The study also found that accuracy for gender classification across all races was >96%, with 'Middle Eastern' having the highest accuracy (98.4%) and 'White' having the lowest (96.5%).
 Additionally, the model averaged ~93% for racial classification and ~63% for age classification.
-It's worth noting that the aim of the study was to evaluate the performance of the model across people and surface potential risks, not to demonstrate an endorsement/enthusiasm for such tasks.
+It's worth noting that the aim of the study was to evaluate the performance of the model across people and surface potential risks, not to demonstrate an endorsement/enthusiasm for such tasks [[1]](https://huggingface.co/tasks/zero-shot-image-classification).

 For this reason, it is important to be aware of the limitations and biases of the model because they can affect the results of the zero-shot classification.